-Amid fears of a backlash, state GOP lawmakers propose flurry of voting restrictions to placate Trump supporters
+State GOP lawmakers propose flurry of voting restrictions to placate Trump supporters, spurring fears of a backlash

 States where such legislation is under consideration also include Arizona, Florida, Texas, Pennsylvania, Michigan and Wisconsin.

-Proponents say the actions are necessary after the 2020 election because large numbers of voters believe Trump’s false assertions that President Biden won through widespread fraud.
+Proponents say the actions are necessary because large numbers of voters believe Trump’s false assertions that President Biden won the 2020 election through widespread fraud.

-“The goal of our process here should be an attempt to restore the confidence of our public in our elections system,” said Barry Fleming, a state lawmaker from Evans, Ga., and the chairman of a newly formed House Special Committee on Election Integrity.
+“The goal of our process here should be an attempt to restore the confidence of our public in our elections system,” said Barry Fleming, a state lawmaker from Evans, Ga., and the chairman of the newly formed House Special Committee on Election Integrity.

 Other Republicans in Georgia say making it harder to vote, without evidence of the problem they claim to be fixing, will prompt a dangerous backlash from Democrats and voting advocates.
 They say the effort is mostly for show, to appease the party’s most ardent Trump supporters, and they are pressing Republican legislative leaders to thwart passage of all but a few of the measures.